 What feature does the line on the OSI map represent?

 Ordnance Survey Ireland maps use the same line symbol for a wall, fence, hedge, bank, ditch and stream.
 Where many features are represented in close proximity it may not be possible to represent them all at the scale of the mapping and it may not be obvious from the map which feature the line represents.

 Even if a correct interpretation of the map can be made, the line on the map may not be the legal boundary.
 It is the position of the actual feature on the ground, not the position of the line on the map that is important in attempting to trace the position of the boundary.

-In property disputes i.e. land which both parties claim ownership, the courts look to Ordnance Survey Ireland to help.
-In all cases the signed 6” Boundary Sheet is accepted in Court as a legal map.
+In property disputes i.e. land in which both parties claim ownership, the courts look to Ordnance Survey Ireland to help.
+In all cases, the signed 6” Boundary Sheet is accepted in Court as a legal map.
 OSI has been subpoenaed to court on numerous occasions to comment on OSi mapping.

 ◦The Society of Chartered Surveyors (SCS) provides a searchable database of Land Surveyors who can act as Expert Witnesses and prepare evidence for court.

 ◦The Irish Institution of Surveyors also provides a searchable database of Land Surveyors who offer a similar service